 Research suggests more than half of all women with psychosocial disabilities have been sexually assaulted.
-Yet many mental health and supported housing services cannot support women with experiences of sexual trauma and complex PTSD.
+Yet many mental health services cannot support women with experiences of sexual trauma and complex PTSD.

-As a result, women in the apartments have lower rates of re-hospitalization, fewer suicidal thoughts and suicide attempts, strengthen their communications skills, and build trusting relationships with peers and professionals.
+The Seeds of Wellness model impacted women in the apartments that have lower rates of re-hospitalization, fewer suicidal thoughts and suicide attempts, strengthened their communications skills, and built trusting relationships with peers and professionals.

 In 2019, Enosh will open apartments in two more regions, one of which will be for men who have experienced sexual trauma.
 All Enosh’s beneficiaries in the apartment will have sexual trauma programs to promote awareness and peer support that will hopefully lead to self-advocacy.

 Potential partners are governmental agencies, and organizations interested in addressing the intersection of sexual assault in their services, mainly mental health services and other disability service providers, interested in addressing sexual trauma and disability connections.